How to Escape from the Prison of Bitterness

 Sometimes God offends our intellects to test our hearts.
 He does not explain everything he does.
 Instead, he asks us to trust him, even during difficult times.

-Taking offense at God is the height of arrogance.
+Holding an offense against God is the height of arrogance.

 And blessed is he who is not offended because of Me.”
 Matthew 11:6 (NKJV)

-Sometimes we might take offense with ourselves, thinking that we do not deserve mercy of forgiveness.
+Sometimes we might take offense with ourselves, which may make it difficult for us to receive God’s mercy and forgiveness.
 If we are tempted to do this, it means we have never truly understood the depths of our personal depravity.
-We still imagine that people are not so bad after all.
+We still imagine that we are not so bad after all.
 But the Bible teaches us that no one is righteous before God.
-No one deserves mercy, not even me.
-Those who understand their spiritually bankrupt state are able to freely receive mercy from God.
-Those of us who are self-righteous have a more difficult time.
-Get over it.
-We are not good people.
-We need mercy that we can never earn!
+No one deserves mercy, not even I.

 Forgiveness is an act of the will.
 We choose to forgive and trust the Holy Spirit to make it heartfelt… eventually.

 When we pray to forgive, it is not enough to ask the Lord to help us to do so.
-We must say it.
+We must declare it aloud and be specific.
 Lord, I forgive (fill in the blank) for (fill in the blank).

 Sometimes we know immediately whom we need to forgive.
 Sometimes we need to ask the Holy Spirit to show us.
 We should not become introspective about it.
 Rather, we should trust the Spirit to show us anyone we need to forgive.
 He will do it because God takes a vital interest in delivering us from this terrible sin.

-We should love mercy because the merciful will receive mercy, something we all desperately need.
+We should love to show mercy because the merciful will receive mercy.

 God blesses those who are merciful, for they will be shown mercy.
 Matthew 5:7 (NLT)